 It is a statutory requirement to report the attainment of children at the end of KS1.
 The KS1 tests are designed to test pupils’ knowledge and understanding of the KS1 programmes of study.

 Teachers must administer the English reading and mathematics tests to help make a secure judgement for their final teacher assessment at the end of KS1.
 The tests make up one piece of evidence for the overall teacher assessment.

-The statutory phonics screening check took place in June this year for all children in year one except those children in the Special Needs Support Centre (SNSC) who were disapplied.
+The statutory phonics screening check took place in June this year for all children in year one except those children in the Communication and Interaction Centre (SNSC) who were disapplied.
 The screening check has been designed to help teachers and school leaders confirm whether individual pupils have learnt phonic decoding to the expected standard.